The Runway Issue

 A new town the size of Crawley

-30,000 - 45,000 new houses would be needed if a new runway is built at Gatwick.
-That is the conclusion of a study by independent consultants jointly commissioned by the West Sussex County Council and the Gatwick Diamond Initiative.
+30,000 - 45,000 new houses would be needed if a new runway were to be built at Gatwick.
+That was the conclusion of a study by independent consultants jointly commissioned by the West Sussex County Council and the Gatwick Diamond Initiative.
 The total number of houses in Crawley at present is around 40,000.

 Read press release.